Chart Color Schemes

 Population growth drivers in Wamberal - Forresters Beach are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Wamberal - Forresters Beach's population was 10,867 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 192 people since the 2021 Census, which recorded a population of 10,675.
-The change is inferred from ABS data showing an estimated resident population of 10,862 in June 2024 and five additional validated addresses since the Census date.
-This results in a population density ratio of 792 persons per square kilometer.
-Over the past decade, the area has shown resilient growth with a compound annual growth rate of 1.0%, outperforming its SA3 region.
-Overseas migration contributed approximately 62.9% to overall population gains during recent periods.
+Based on AreaSearch's analysis, Wamberal - Forresters Beach's population is around 10,878 as of Feb 2026.
+This reflects an increase of 203 people (1.9%) since the 2021 Census, which reported a population of 10,675 people.
+The change is inferred from the estimated resident population of 10,862 from the ABS as of June 2024 and an additional 5 validated new addresses since the Census date.
+This population level equates to a density ratio of 792 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Over the past decade, Wamberal - Forresters Beach has demonstrated resilient growth patterns with a 1.0% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 62.9% of overall population gains during recent periods.

 Frequently Asked Questions - Population